lastwall-public/lastwall-risc-node/README.md

 ## Overview

+The Lastwall RISC platform allows your website to perform risk-based spot checks on a user's browsing session and verify his identity.
+You may perform RISC spot checks at any point during a user's browsing session.
+These spot checks will occur automatically and invisibly to your end users.

 This document provides pseudo-code to describe our Node.js integration module.

-Before reading this, please read our general [integratrion documentation](Integration.md).
+Before reading this document, please read our general [integratrion documentation](Integration.md).

 For bare-bones API documentation, please [click here](API.md).